ibm-cloud-docs/billing-usage/billing-faq.md

 {:codeblock: .codeblock}
 {:screen: .screen}
 {:new_window: target="_blank"}
+{:external: target="_blank" .external}
 {:faq: data-hd-content-type='faq'}
 {:support: data-reuse='support'}
+{:note: .note}

 # FAQs for billing and usage
 {: #billusagefaqs}

-FAQs for billing and usage might include questions about credit cards, promo codes, or subscriptions.
+FAQs for billing and usage might include questions about credit cards, promo codes, or other billing related issues.
 To find all FAQs for {{site.data.keyword.cloud}}, see our [FAQ library](https://{DomainName}/docs/faqs).
 {: shortdesc}

 ## What is a GB-hour?